60+ Really Useful Spanish Phrases for Conversation and Travel

 Planning a trip to a Spanish-speaking country?
 Or prepping for a Spanish conversation on Skype?
 Then you need to get some simple, really useful Spanish phrases under your belt!

-There are tons of benefits to learning to speak the local language when you travel, even if you just learn a few phrases.
+There are tons of benefits in learning to speak the local language when you travel, even if you just learn a few phrases.
 People really appreciate it when you speak to them in their own language, and there’s a good chance you’ll make memories you can treasure for life.

 I started out learning Peninsular Spanish (mainland Spain), but through my travels I’ve grown accustomed to various dialects of Spanish.
 It always made these adventures much more enjoyable.